 I’ll cover each topic in depth in the subsequent posts, but as an overview, we dived into:

-Lastly, part 5 will be about keeping track of everything.
-One of the things that made a BIG difference for me in terms of getting my finances in order (in addition to the three things I mention here) was keeping track of everything.
-Looking at the big picture.
+The last part is about keeping track of everything.
+One of the things that made a BIG difference for me in terms of getting my finances in order (in addition to these three things) was keeping track of everything using a net worth spreadsheet.

 I use a version of the Mad Fientists’s spreadsheet but for this, I’ll probably develop a much simpler tally sheet.
 And again, reviewing monthly will give us another chance to talk — which is most important to me.